Khokhloma: History

 The production of painted dishes in Khokhloma is first mentioned in 1659 in the letter of a boyar called Morozov to his bailiff, containing an order for the following: "One hundred painted dishes polished with powdered tin, both large and medium, of the very same kind possessed by us earlier, not forgetting twenty large painted wine bowls, twenty medium, and twenty somewhat smaller".

 The handicraft owes its origin to the Old Believers, who, fleeing from persecutions of officials, took refuge in local woods.
-Even earlier, however, local villagers had experience in making tableware from soft woods.
+However, even earlier, local villagers had experience in making tableware from soft woods.

 Among the schismatics there were icon-painters, who taught local craftsmen the special technique of painting wood in a golden color without the use of genuine real gold.

-Articles carved out of wood (mostly tableware) were usually primed with clay mortar, raw linseed oil, and tin powder (nowadays aluminum is used).
-A floral pattern was then painted on top of this coating with a brush.
-After that, the articles were coated with linseed oil (nowadays, synthetic oil) and hardened in a kiln at high temperatures.